mrocklin/mrocklin.github.io/startups/offsites.md

 There are two anti-patterns that naturally evolve that we need to call out explicitly and work against

-1. Large group conversations
+1. Large group conversations during work periods

     People naturally congregate into larger and larger groups.
 They feel productive listening in on a large conversation, but this means that they're only exploring one thread rather than several.
-I like letting these go on for a little bit (10-20 minutes) but then breaking people up again.
+I like letting these go on for a little bit (10-30 minutes) but then breaking people up again.

 2. Large multi-session efforts